AMC / CMC of Fire Detection, Fire Alarm, Fire Hydrant and Sprinkler System

 Key insights about Ministry Of Commerce And Industry tender market

-Ministry Of Commerce And Industry offers diverse procurement opportunities including Indian Institute Of Packaging, National Council For Cement And Building Materials (nccbm), Footwear Design And Development Institute (fddi), and many others.
+Ministry Of Commerce And Industry offers diverse procurement opportunities including Rubber Board, Export Inspection Council Of India (eic), Directorate General Of Foreign Trade (dgft), and many others.
 These cover various categories such as information technology, facility management, specialized equipment supply, construction projects, and professional services.
 The procurement activities span across different departments and regions.

-The average value of Ministry Of Commerce And Industry tenders is approximately ₹2.7 lakh, reflecting substantial procurement activity.
-EMD (Earnest Money Deposit) requirements vary from ₹13K to ₹25 lakh, depending on the tender value and project scope.
+The average value of Ministry Of Commerce And Industry tenders is approximately ₹13.6 lakh, reflecting substantial procurement activity.
+EMD (Earnest Money Deposit) requirements vary from ₹10K to ₹2 crore, depending on the tender value and project scope.
 The EMD is typically 1-3% of the estimated contract value and must be submitted in the form of demand draft, banker's cheque, or bank guarantee.

 Ministry Of Commerce And Industry primarily conducts procurement through the Central Public Procurement Portal (CPPP) and the Government e-Marketplace (GeM).
 Some tenders may also be published on state-specific e-procurement portals and the Ministry Of Commerce And Industry official website.
 It's important to regularly monitor these platforms and register on them to access tender documents and participate in the bidding process.